 SBRI had a new lease of life in recent years with the advent of the Industrial Strategy, under which the GovTech Catalyst was introduced.
 This supplies a flow of challenges from government departments into the SBRI model.
 Applications to SBRI competitions are made via the Innovation Funding Service.

-As with other schemes, the UK portion of these projects tend to be structured in the standard Innovate UK style as seen in Smart Grants, with some variations to the model.
+As with other schemes, the UK portion of these projects tend to be structured in the standard Innovate UK style, where academic institutions cannot lead an application, but can join as collaborators, as seen in Smart Grants, with some variations to the model.

 Other Innovate UK funding schemes